aaron-grau/curic/javascript/readings/data-types.md

 two examples, but to also understand the fundamental difference between how the two languages represent data:

-+ in Ruby everything is an object;
++ In Ruby everything is an object;
 + whereas in JS there are primitive data types that are *not* objects.

 ## JS Objects

 Objects in JavaScript are similar to objects in Ruby in that they can store both state (Ruby instance variables) and behavior (Ruby methods).